-Out-of-date Instance - You must update the instance to reflect a change in the component referenced by this instance; see Fixing an out-of-date instance.
+Out-of-date Instance - You must update the instance to reflect a change in the component referenced by this instance.

 Undriven Pin - To correct the error you must connect the pin to a driver or change the state, i.e. tie low (GND) or tie high (VCC).